Methodology

 Data

-For practical reasons , to not have 5 heavy books, I checked out a book gathering all of her completed novels .
-For the author 's life, I took two biographies, one short and one extensive in order to have the most reliable data possible .
+For practical reasons, to not have 5 heavy books, I checked out a book that gathered all of her completed novels.
+For the author's life, I took two biographies, one short and one extensive in order to have the most reliable data possible .
 As my data is mainly textual, I felt it would be strange if ; at one point, I did not used some text-analysis tool: Voyant was recommended to me.
 For the titles of the books I used, see Sources & Thanks .

 Website

-The project 's next step was to elect the support of the Porject, how I would showcased it.
-It was natural to choose a website, not only for the Digital appeal ( not using a Digital format in a Digital Class would have been strange) but also because it was the format allowing me the largest added contents ( music, videos, etc..).
+The project's next step was to choose the support of the project and how I would showcase it.
+It was natural to choose a website, not only for the Digital appeal (not using a Digital format in a Digital Class would have been strange) but also because it was the format that allowed me the largest added content ( music, videos, etc).

-After some quich research, I founded two websites creating platforms that sounded equally nice: Weebly and Wix ( Wordpress seemed too blank).
+After some quick research, I found two websites creating platforms that sounded equally nice: Weebly and Wix (WordPress seemed too blank).
 In the end, I elected to use Wix for its beautiful and highly personalizable templates.

 Mapping

-I quickly knew that for my project I wanted to create a map.
-Not only because it is a logical mean if you want to help people situate unfamialiar places but also because during class, we studied a project using an interactive : the Navigating The Green Book Project .
-As soon as I saw their map, I knew I wanted to emulated them.
+I quickly knew that for my project, I wanted to create a map.
+Not only because it is a logical means if you want to help people situate unfamiliar places, but also because, during class, we studied a project using an interactive map: the Navigating The Green Book Project.
+As soon as I saw their map, I knew I wanted to emulate them.

 However, I quickly realized it was not as easy as it seemed: I had to change platforms several times.